dglaeser/gridformat/paper/paper.md

 To address this issue, `GridFormat` aims to provide an easy-to-use API for writing grid files in various formats.
 By utilizing generic programming through C++ templates and traits classes, `GridFormat` is designed to be data-structure-agnostic.
 This allows users of simulation frameworks as well as users of hand-written codes to write their data without significant runtime or memory overhead.
+In fact, `GridFormat` comes with out-of-the-box support for data structures of `Dune`, `Deal.II`, `FenicsX` and [CGAL](TODO:LINK).

 # Statement of Need